-Keep in mind that the amounts of these nutrients in chicory coffee are fairly low, as only a small amount of chicory root is brewed into the coffee.
+Keep in mind that the amounts of these nutrients in chicory coffee are fairly low, as only a small amount of chicory root is brewed into the drink.

-Summary Chicory coffee is made of minced and roasted chicory root, which contains inulin fiber, manganese and vitamin B6.
+Chicory coffee is made from minced and roasted chicory root.
+It provides inulin fiber, manganese, and vitamin B6.

-Studies also show that chicory may help improve bowel function and reduce constipation.
+Studies also show that chicory may improve bowel function and reduce constipation.

-A recent study had 44 people with constipation supplement with chicory inulin.
-It was found to increase stool frequency and softness, compared to a placebo (8).
+One 2017 study had 44 people with constipation take chicory inulin supplements for 4 weeks.
+Compared with a placebo, it was found to increase stool frequency and softness, thereby improving constipation (

-Summary Some studies have shown that chicory could improve bowel function and reduce constipation.
-It also contains inulin, which could help promote the growth of beneficial bacteria in the gut.
+Some studies have shown that chicory could improve bowel function and reduce constipation.
+It also contains inulin, which could promote the growth of beneficial bacteria in your gut.

 Chicory root contains inulin, a type of fiber that has been shown to help manage blood sugar levels in both human and animal studies.

-Although research on chicory inulin’s effect on blood sugar is limited, several other studies have shown that inulin may have a beneficial effect on blood sugar and insulin resistance.
+Although research on chicory inulin’s effect on blood sugar is limited, several other studies have shown that it may benefit blood sugar and insulin resistance.

-Insulin is the hormone that transports sugar from the blood to muscles and tissues, where it can be used as fuel.
-Insulin resistance, which occurs with high levels of insulin over long periods, can decrease the effectiveness of this hormone and lead to high blood sugar.
+Insulin is the hormone that transports sugar from your blood to muscles and tissues, where it can be used as fuel.
+Insulin resistance occurs with long periods of elevated insulin levels can decrease the effectiveness of insulin and cause high blood sugar (

-In one small study, inulin reduced insulin resistance in 40 people with prediabetes (11).
+In one small study, taking 30 grams of inulin per day for 2 weeks significantly reduced insulin resistance in 40 people with prediabetes compared with a placebo (

-However, most studies are focused on inulin rather than chicory.
-Further research is needed to determine the effects that chicory coffee itself may have on blood sugar.
+However, most studies to date have focused on inulin rather than chicory.
+Further research is needed to determine how chicory coffee, specifically, may influence blood sugar and insulin levels.

-Summary Studies show that inulin may decrease insulin resistance and lower blood sugar.
+Studies show that inulin may decrease insulin resistance and lower blood sugar levels.

-Another study also showed that feeding piglets dried chicory root decreased levels of inflammation (15).
+Another study similarly showed that feeding piglets dried chicory root decreased levels of inflammation (

-Most of the current research is limited to animal studies.
+However, most of the current research on this topic is limited to animal studies.
 More studies are needed to determine how chicory root may affect inflammation in humans.

-Summary Some animal studies have found that chicory root may reduce several markers of inflammation.
+Some animal studies have found that chicory root may reduce markers of inflammation.

-Chicory coffee can be an excellent way to help reduce your caffeine intake.
+Chicory coffee can be an excellent way to reduce your caffeine intake.

-Regular coffee is made of coffee beans that are roasted, ground and brewed into coffee.
+Regular coffee is made from coffee beans that are roasted, ground, and brewed.

-Consuming high amounts of caffeine has been associated with side effects like nausea, anxiety, heart palpitations, restlessness and insomnia (17).
+Consuming high amounts of caffeine has been associated with side effects like nausea, anxiety, heart palpitations, restlessness, and insomnia (

-Some people add chicory root to hot water for a totally caffeine-free beverage, while others mix it into a small amount of regular coffee to enjoy a lower-caffeine beverage.
+Some people add chicory root to hot water for a completely caffeine-free beverage, while others mix it into a small amount of regular coffee to enjoy a lower caffeine beverage.

-Summary Excess caffeine consumption has been linked to several adverse side effects.
-Chicory coffee is caffeine-free and can be used as an effective coffee substitute.
+Excess caffeine consumption has been linked to several adverse side effects.
+Pure chicory coffee is caffeine-free and can be used as a coffee substitute.

 While chicory coffee has been associated with several health benefits, it’s not for everyone.

-Chicory may trigger an allergic reaction in some people, causing symptoms like pain, swelling and tingling of the mouth (18).
+Chicory may trigger an allergic reaction in some people, causing symptoms like pain, swelling, and tingling of the mouth (

-Also, people with an allergy to ragweed or birch pollen should avoid chicory to limit negative side effects (19).
+People with an allergy to ragweed or birch pollen should avoid chicory to prevent potential negative side effects (

 If you experience any negative symptoms after consuming chicory coffee, discontinue use immediately and consult your doctor.

-Lastly, research on the safety of chicory root for women who are breastfeeding is limited.
-Check with your doctor before consuming it to prevent adverse symptoms.
+Furthermore, research is limited on the safety and potential side effects of chicory root for those who are pregnant or breastfeeding.
+Check with your doctor before consuming it to prevent adverse symptoms (

-Chicory coffee may be associated with several health benefits, and it can be a good substitute for coffee if you’re looking to cut down on your caffeine intake.
+Chicory coffee may be associated with several health benefits.
+It can be a good coffee substitute if you’re looking to reduce your caffeine intake.

-However, there is limited research on the effects of chicory coffee, and no evidence shows that it’s any better than regular coffee.
+However, there’s limited research on the potential health benefits of chicory coffee, and no evidence shows that it’s any healthier than regular coffee.

-Still, if you like the taste and are able to tolerate it, feel free to add it to your diet and enjoy.
+Still, if you like its taste and aren’t allergic to it, feel free to add it to your diet and enjoy.